 The most important question when assessing how to make your own community app is whether you should build or buy.
 On the one hand, you can build your own app with the precise features and functionality you want, completely from scratch.

 On the other hand, there are app platforms – like us at Disciple – with a versatile set of customisable features and functions that can deliver exactly what brands, businesses and influencers want from their own community app.

 The option that’s right for you will depend on what you want to achieve.
 So it’s critical that you know why you want to build your own community app in the first place.
 Then you’ll be ready to choose from the following three options…

 Option 1: Rent some space on another platform

-Their basic templates and simple build instructions allow you to create an imprint or subsection of their websites that only you and your community can access.
+Their basic templates and simple build instructions allow you to create an imprint or subsection of their websites that only you and your community members can access.
 They’ll give you a slightly more customised and private experience than you’d ever find from the likes of Facebook.
 But, beyond these small customisations, these platforms are not that different from big social media features like Facebook Groups.